Ann C. Phillips

 Ann Claire Phillips is an American retired United States Navy rear admiral who served as the administrator of the United States Maritime Administration from 2022 to 2025.

 Early life and education

-Phillips earned a Bachelor of Arts degree in French language and literature from University of North Carolina at Chapel Hill and a Master of Business Administration from the Mason School of Business at the College of William & Mary.
+Phillips earned a Bachelor of Arts degree in French language and literature from the University of North Carolina at Chapel Hill and a Master of Business Administration from the Mason School of Business at the College of William & Mary.